 The keyboard uses a removable USB-C cable, which is great for portability and durability, as it's easily replaceable if it gets damaged.

 The Razer Hunstman TE is a wired-only keyboard.

-The typing experience on the Huntsman TE is decent.
+The typing experience on the Razer Huntsman TE is okay.
 Besides the spacebar having a slight wobble, the rest of the keys are very stable.
 The PBT keycaps have a fine-textured feel to them and the keys feel springy and responsive.
 That said, linear switches don't provide any tactile feedback, making it harder to sense if a keystroke has been registered.
 And although the spacing of the keys is fairly standard, some may find the actuation overly sensitive, causing more typos than usual.
 If you find these optical switches too sensitive, the HyperX Alloy FPS Pro is a good alternative, as it uses standard Cherry MX Red switches with a longer pre-travel distance.
 Likewise, the Durgod Taurus K320 is available with even more Cherry MX switch variants.
 Alternatively, there's the Logitech G PRO X Keyboard, which has a hot-swappable circuit board, so you can use pretty much any switch you want to customize your typing experience.

 Typing noise on this keyboard is quiet, though it may make more noise if you tend to bottom out the keys.
-In a quiet environment such as an office, it shouldn't be bothersome to those around you.
+In a quiet environment like an office, it shouldn't be bothersome to those around you.

 This keyboard has decent compatibility.
-Since Razer's Synapse software is only available for Windows, Linux and macOS users won't be able to customize the keyboard in any way, though all the keys function on Linux.
+Since Razer's Synapse software is only available for Windows, Linux and macOS users can't customize the keyboard in any way, though all the keys function on Linux.
 On macOS, however, the Scroll Lock, Pause, and Context Menu buttons don't work.